 Electing to Replace a Grade

-If you wish to elect the grade replacement option, you will need to complete a Grade Replacement form and submit it to the Student Academic Affairs Office, 110 Education, 1310 South 6th Street.
+If you wish to elect the grade replacement option, you will need to complete a Grade Replacement form and submit it to your adviser.
 You will be notified as to whether you are eligible for grade replacement.
 Students who wish to elect the grade replacement option must file their intent by the and of the first half of the term in which the course is being repeated.
 Check the campus academic calendar for specific dates.

 With the permission of the instructor and the teaching department offering the course, students may register for a 500-level course.
 Students who wish to register for a 500-level course should consult with their adviser, obtain the instructor's approval, and contact the department offering the course.
 Subject to approvals, the college office will register the student in the course.